 OVERVIEW: RVs are more restricted on space and weight.
 This means smaller tanks and less room for power generation.
 On a boat, you can install a watermaker.

 Everything is relatively easy to access in an RV.
 You can easily park most rigs in a Walmart or grocery store parking lot.
 Depending on the length and height, you can get into or under most places.
 The ability to have a car is a perk of RVing.
 So when you have your campsite set up, you can venture out without tearing everything down.
 If you have a trailer, you have a separate vehicle once you unhook the RV.
-With a motorhome, a lot of folks will pull a tow car or a “toad.”
+With a motorhome, many folks will pull a tow car or a “toad.”

 When you are on the water in a large vessel and need to get to land for any reason – provisions, laundry, parts, appointments – it requires quite a bit of planning.
 You might have to: